aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-stored-in-liferay/_index.md

 {{% alert color="primary" %}}

-Note that the *login* and *password* should be obtained in steps 2-3 of the "Preset" part, *site identifier* should be obtained in steps 4 of the "Preset" part
+Note that the *login* and *password* should be obtained in steps 2-3 of the "Preset" part, and *site identifier* should be obtained in step 4 of the "Preset" part.

 {{% /alert %}}